arunp77/Machine-Learning/Projects-ML/README.md

           git branch -M main
           git push -u origin main
           ```
+      - **Set up a virtual environment:** To keep your project's dependencies separate from your system's, you can use a virtual environment.
+Create a new virtual environment and activate it.
+        ```bash
+        python3 -m venv venv
+        source venv/bin/activate
+        ```
+        and then initialize the repor using `git init`.

   * **Automated Testing:**
     - Unit tests and integration tests are written to verify the correctness of individual model components and their interactions.
     - Developers commit changes regularly, triggering automated tests to identify any integration issues early in the development process.